10 Hudson Yards

-10 Hudson Yards, also known as the South Tower, is an office building that was completed in 2016 on Manhattan's West Side.
+10 Hudson Yards, also known as the South Tower, is an office building that was completed in 2016 on the West Side of Manhattan in New York City, United States.
 Located near Hell's Kitchen, Chelsea and the Penn Station area, the building is a part of the Hudson Yards urban renewal project, a plan to redevelop the Metropolitan Transportation Authority's West Side Yard.
 Coach New York is the anchor tenant.
 During planning, the tower was known as Tower C.

 History

 Construction

 Hudson Yards, conceived through a large master plan by Kohn Pedersen Fox, is expected to consist of 16 skyscrapers containing more than 12.7 e6sqft of new office, residential, and retail space.
-Among its components will be 6 e6sqft of commercial office space, a 750000 sqft retail center with two levels of restaurants, cafes, markets and bars, a hotel, a cultural space, about 5,000 residences, a 750-seat school, and 14 acres of public open space.
+Among its components will be 6 e6sqft of commercial office space, a 750000 ft2 retail center with two levels of restaurants, cafes, markets and bars, a hotel, a cultural space, about 5,000 residences, a 750-seat school, and 14 acres of public open space.
 10 Hudson Yards, the first building on the site, is expected to help draw visitors to the area.